All Products

 The type of the index.
 Valid values:

-reserved_throughput (required) ReservedThroughput: the reserved read and write throughput, in CU.
-The default value is 0.
-You can set this parameter to a non-zero value and the settings take effect only for data tables in high-performance instances in CU mode.
+• reserved_throughput (required) ReservedThroughput: the reserved throughput, in capacity units (CU).
+Default: 0.
+A non-zero value only takes effect for data tables in high-performance instances running in CU mode.

 Important

-Enable and configure data encryption only when you create a data table.
-After the table is created, you cannot disable encryption.
-This feature is supported only in Python SDK version 6.4.0 and later.
+Configure data encryption only when creating a data table.
+Encryption cannot be disabled after the table is created.
+This feature requires Python SDK version 6.4.0 or later.

 Name